-Important: Evaluations in 2017 showed that the quality of the Loves-Me-Not decreased when insufficient emphasis was placed on the training.
-Shortening the training, not having all facilitators attend the training, or having the training too close to the workshop are all likely to have a detrimental effect on what students get out of the workshop.
+Important: Lack of preparation was the most quoted fault by facilitators in their 2019 evaluations.
+Shortening the training, not having all facilitators attend the training, or having the training too close to the workshop are all likely to have a detrimental effect on what students get out of Loves-Me-Not.